-- If a household member is separated the absent spouse is not included if there is a legal separation or if they have been separated for 12 consecutive months or longer and this can be substantiated.
-If there is no legal separation or the separation has been for less than 12 months, the absent spouse should be included in the household.
-At the Bank's discretion, exceptions may be granted based on individual circumstances (e.g., the spouse has moved to another country and is providing no financial support to the household). - Include foster children or foster adults only when they receive income other than the support received for their care.
+- 1. If a household member is separated the absent spouse is not included - Include foster children or foster adults only when they receive income other than the support received for their care.
 If the only income received is support income received for their care, they should be excluded from the household.
 Support income for their care may be excluded from income.
 (See Income Inclusions and Exclusions.)